RicardoRamirezR/blade-nav.nvim/README.md

 *   **Display values as signature information**:
     *   Displays the config value in a floating window.
     *   Displays the .env value in a floating window.
+    *   Displays the localizations values in a floating window.
 *   **Display values as virtual text**:
     *   Displays all config/.env key values as virtual text.
+    *   Displays localizations for __() as virtual text.
 *   **Vue Inertia Page Detection**:
     *   Identify and potentially navigate to Vue pages used within Inertia.js setups by parsing the page resolver configuration (e.g., in `app.js`).
 *   **Flexible Configuration**: